nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 ```
 CoroutineScope(Job()).launch {    // Parent
+    supervisorScope {
+        launch {  } // Top-level coroutine
+        launch {  } // Top-level coroutine
-    supervisorScope { } // Child-A: Has an independent SupervisorJob
+    } // Child-A: Has an independent SupervisorJob
+    supervisorScope {
+        launch {  } // Top-level coroutine
+        launch {  } // Top-level coroutine
-    supervisorScope { } // Child-B: Has an independent SupervisorJob
+    } // Child-B: Has an independent SupervisorJob
-    // Both are Peers of each other
+    // Both Child A & B are Peers of each other
 }
 ```